ishwarchandratiwari/sparkpost-api-documentation/services/transmissions.md

 <div class="alert alert-warning">This endpoint is <strong>deprecated</strong> and will be removed in due course.
 For alternatives, <a href="https://www.sparkpost.com/blog/upcoming-api-transmission-endpoint-changes/">see this article</a>.</div>

-Retrieve the details about a transmission by specifying its ID in the URI path.
+Retrieve the details about a scheduled transmission by specifying its ID in the URI path.

 The response for a transmission using an inline template will include `"template_id":"inline"`.
 Inline templates cannot be specifically queried.

+<div class="alert alert-info"><strong>Note</strong>: Data on these transmissions will only be available for up to 24 hours after their generation time.</div>

+<div class="alert alert-info"><strong>Note</strong>: Only scheduled transmissions are returned by this endpoint.
+Immediate transmissions are not included.</div>

 + Parameters
     + id (required, number, `11714265276872`) ...
 ID of the transmission